core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

    - The Listen-To-Multicast-Notifications Option defined in {{I-D.ietf-core-observe-multicast-notifications}}.

-   - The Multicast-Timeout, Response-Forwarding, and Group-ETag Options defined in {{I-D.tiloca-core-groupcomm-proxy}}.
+   - The Multicast-Timeout, Response-Forwarding, and Group-ETag Options defined in {{I-D.ietf-core-groupcomm-proxy}}.

 * Any CoAP option such that the sender endpoint has not added the option to the message.